Fiona McHardy

 Research projects

-I am currently working on a monograph about gender and violence in ancient Greece for Bloomsbury.
+I am currently working on a monograph about gender and violence in ancient Greece for Bloomsbury, an edited volume on the Cultural History fo Violence cross-culturally in antiquity, and a volume on alliances in Greek culture.
 I have co-edited a number of volumes including Revenge and Gender in Classical, Medieval and Early Modern Literature with Lesel Dawson from the University of Bristol.
 With Mark Masterson I am series editor for Intersectionality in Antiquty for Edinburgh University Press, and with Nancy Sorkin Rabinowitz I am co-editor of a series on Classical Pedagogy in the 21st Century for Routledge.
 For this series I co-edited Diversity and the Study of Antiquity in Higher Education with Daniel Libatique, published April 2023.

 Professional affiliations